nd265/navyadahiya/content/authors/admin/_index.md

 highlight_name: true
 ---

-Navya Dahiya is a candidate of the Master of Data Science program at The University of British Columbia, Vancouver.
-She is experienced as a Software engineer and is looking forward to leveraging these skills along with data science in the industry to build solutions.
+I am a candidate of the Master of Data Science program at University of British Columbia, Vancouver.
+I am experienced as a Software Engineer and have learnt and implemented Data Science skills during the course of my program.
+Looking forward to leveraging my diverse skill set in the industry to build solutions.

-{{< icon name="download" pack="fas" >}} View my {{< staticref "uploads/Navya_Dahiya_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Navya_Dahiya_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.